Sports and outdoor activities

-As in Greece and Turkey, much of the male population of the island is obsessed with football.
+As in Greece and Turkey, much of the male population of Cyprus is obsessed with football.
 Otherwise, the most popular activities relate to the island’s geography and climate, from paragliding and climbing to sailing and scuba diving or even, for a few weeks in the year, skiing on the snowcapped Troodos Mountains.

 Climbing and hiking